VietDucFCB/DS/project_nhom24/README.md

 6. final_raw_data.csv: Stores the final raw data after combining the two previous raw datasets.
 7. final_report.ipynb: The main code file combined with the report.
 8. coordinates.csv: A file that stores the coordinates of districts.
-9. quan_huyen.geojson: A JSON file that stores the coordinates of the vertices of the polygons representing district boundaries.
+9. quan_huyen.geojson: A JSON file that stores the coordinates of the vertices of the polygons representing district boundaries